 In some cultures, toilet users apparently aren’t supposed to sit on the toilet seat and instead “hover” above to prevent direct contact with the toilet bowl.
 This method can result in bad aim.
 In Austria, toilets are equipped with a seat that keeps the toilet user away from the toilet bowl.
 So please make yourself comfortable and sit down.
 Moreover, our sewage system is built to also take toilet paper, so there’s no need to put it into a garbage can.
 You can just flush it down.
 What you must not flush down is stuff that’s not made out of paper or things that take up huge amounts of water, like tampons or sanitary napkins.
 Those actually need to go into the garbage can.

 The mailbox is emptied by one of our staff members, who will deliver the mail directly to your room, once a week.
 If you expect urgent mail, you can check on the mailbox yourself more frequently.
 How to open the mailbox will be shown to you when you move in.

 We provide one laundry machine per floor.
-Using the laundry machine requires € 0,50 coins, at least 2 of them.
-By putting 2 coins into the coin slot, the washing machine will be provided with electricity for 140 minutes.
-Every additional coin adds 70 minutes per coin.
+Using the laundry machine requires € 0,50 coins (at least 2 pieces).
+Each coin supplies the machine with electricity for 50 minutes.
 Choose your laundry program on the washing machine accordingly, since the laundry will be stuck in the machine if the electricity is shut off while the program isn’t finished yet.
 Since the water of Graz is very rich in minerals, always add one water softener tab (which will be provided by the dorm) per load, to extend the machines life and reduce the amount of detergent required for your washload.